Nathou Attinger (she/her)

 Patty is one of the founding board members and her specialty is writing grants for RWS.
 She is grateful for the generosity of this community in supporting RWS and loves hearing about how hard people work to rescue wildlife.
 Patty lives with her husband, Jeff McCormack and their beloved dog, Maisie, in Albemarle County.

-Mary is a teacher at Nelson County Middle School with 27 years of experience.
+Mary is a retired teacher, having taught at Nelson County Middle School with 27 years of experience.
 She is the sponsor of the Environmental Leadership Club and enjoys providing outdoor experiential learning for her students.
 As an avid adventurer and volunteer, she has traveled to assist with research on crocodiles of the Okavango Delta and bats of the Brazilian Pantanal.
 When not skirting the globe or engaging with students, Mary enjoys curling up on the couch and reading adolescent fiction surrounded by her fur family.